-Control Panel Features

-Item Feature Description

-1 USB 3.0 Ports Front access USB 3.0 ports (2x)

-2 NIC LED Indicates network activity on the LAN port when flashing.

-3 HDD LED Indicates activity on the hard drive when flashing.

-4 Information LED See table below

-5 Power Button The main power button is used to apply or remove power from the power supply to the server.
+Control Panel Features Item Feature Description 1 Information LED See table below for details.
+2 NIC2 LED Indicates network activity on LAN port 2 when flashing 3 NIC1 LED Indicates network activity on LAN port 1 when flashing 4 HDD LED Indicates activity on the hard drive when flashing.
+5 Power LED Indicates power is being supplied to the system's power supply unit.
+This LED should normally be illuminated when the system is operating.
+6 Reset Button The reset button is used to reboot the system.
+7 Power Button The main power button is used to apply or remove power from the power supply to the server.
 Turning off system power with this button removes the main power but maintains standby power.
-To perform many maintenance tasks, you must also unplug system before servicing
+To perform many maintenance tasks, you must also unplug system before servicing.

-6 Line Out Line out jack

-7 Mic Microphone jack